sumanndass/Stack_Overflow_Annual_Developer_Survey_2024_Python_Project/README.md

   - The project identified numerous missing and ambiguous values in certain columns, which were removed from the rows based on the analytical task requirements.
   - More details can be found in the Python notebook file of the project as well.

+## Evaluation of Analysis
+The primary visuals that follow were created to offer context for a number of different queries.